-You can adopt this recipe to making all types of meat gravy.
+You can adapt this recipe to making all types of meat gravy.
 Use a lamb stock and the leftover roast juices for a rich lamb gravy, the same for beef, pork, and you can even make a delicate turkey gravy using our recipe for turkey stock.

 How to make beef gravy

 When making beef gravy, why not add a small wineglass size of red wine, along with some thyme to the resting juices and then reduce this down with the stock.
 You could also add in a tbsp of horseradish to give the gravy a real kick.

 Pork and apple are a true marriage of flavours, so a natural addition to making a pork gravy would be a crisp apple cider.
 Add a 500ml bottle in the roasting pan before cooking and use this with the meat juices as the base for your gravy.

 If you have guests with special requirements, take a look at our gluten-free gravy version - it's a real winner.